-Admission to the Degree programme shall be as stipulated in General Academic Regulation 20.20 Applicants for admission to level 100 must have a minimum Grade of C in English Language, Mathematic.
-Preference will be given to candidates with a minimum
+Admission to the Degree programme shall be as stipulated in General Academic Regulation 20.20 Applicants for admission to level 100 must have a minimum Grade of C in English Language, and Mathematics.
+Preference will be given to candidates with a minimum of grade C in Accounts, Commerce, Geography, History, Development Studies, Design and Technology and any other cognate subjects.

-Admission into Level 200 of the Bachelor of Science in Real Estate Degree Programme shall be as stipulated in the General Admissions Regulations.
+Admission into Level 200 of the Bachelor of Real Estate Degree Programme shall be as stipulated in the General Admissions Regulations.
 Applicants who are in possession of an appropriate Diploma or equivalent in Land Management, Land Administration, Estate Management, Geomatics, Land Surveying, Cartography, GIS or any other cognate subjects and have a GPA of at least 3.0 or its equivalent may be admitted directly into Level 200 but will take Level 100 courses if necessary.

 The programme is a single major that will extend over 8 semesters of full time studies.
-It shall be consist of four core areas of property management, valuation, investment and appraisal and support subjects (economics, law, construction and town planning).
+It shall be consist of four core areas of property management, valuation, marketing and agency, investment and appraisal and support subjects (economics, law, construction and town planning).

-STA101 Mathematics for Business & Social
+STA101 Mathematics for Business & Social Sciences I (3, C) EC0111 Basic Microeconomics (3, C)

-Sciences

-ECO111 Basic Microeconomics

-CGB111 Geomatics I

-RES101 Introduction to Real Estate

-LAW131 Introduction to law
+RES101 Introduction to Real Estate (3, C) LAW131 Introduction to Law (3, C)

-General courses

-ICT121 Computing and Information Skills COM131 Communication and Academic Literacy
+ICT121 Computing and Information Skills (2,GEC)

+COM131 Communication and Academic Literacy

-Skills (FET) (3)
+Skills (3, GEC)